The 50th most popular snowboarding destination in Switzerland.

 For the freestylers in your crew, there are two terrain parks in Arosa and also two over in Lenzerheide.
 The Arosa parks include the Park n Pipe Tschuggen and the Wood Ranch.
 The Park n Pipe Tschuggen has three lines of varied difficulty and also a mini-pipe.
 The Wood Ranch is ocated on the descent into the Weisshornbahn valley and makes use of natural features through a fir pine forest.

 After a long day of snowboarding at Arosa, don’t get too riled up for a wild apres ski scene - this isn’t the place.
-But, try starting off on the mountain at Kuhbar, and then your best bet is at the Innerarosa base area.
+But, try starting off on the mountain at Kuhbar, and then your best bet is at the Innerarosa base area where you'll find Bruggli Bar.
 For an authentic local dinner, try heading over to the Restaurant Burestübli (Hotel Arlenwald) or Kachelofa-Stübli (Waldhotel).
 For some nightlife in Arosa, check out either the Nuts Club or Kitchen Club.

 To reach the snowboarding in Arosa from Zurich by car, head south on A3 to A13 toward Chur (130km).
 In Chur, head east on the winding road up to Arosa (30km).
 To reach Arosa from Zurich by train, start from the main Zurich train station and take the hourly train to Chur.
 In Chur, transfer trains to the Rhaetian Railway, which is a one hour ride to Arosa on a single track line.